Campbell River Visitor Information

 Bus Travel

-Intercity buses service the entire community of Campbell River from Duncan Bay Road to Oyster River, supplied by Campbell River Transit at 250 – 287 – 7433.
+Intercity busses service the entire community of Campbell River from Duncan Bay Road to Oyster River, supplied by Campbell River Transit at 250 – 287 – 7433.
 Private or Charter services are also available from a selection of fine operators see our transportation pages.

 Ferry Services